cowrie/cowrie/README.rst

 The Documentation can be found `here <https://cowrie.readthedocs.io/en/latest/index.html>`_.

 You can also `Ask Cowrie Guru <https://gurubase.io/g/cowrie>`_.
-It is an Cowrie-focused AI to answer your questions.
+It is a Cowrie-focused AI to answer your questions.

 Slack
 *****************************************